webmachinelearning/webnn/explainer.md

 By defining the WebNN API as a model format-agnostic set of neural network operations, we shift the focus of the design towards the abstraction between the web browsers and the underlying operating system services and let the web applications and JavaScript frameworks continue to focus on satisfying the needs of the web developers knowing that the neural networks they create will faithfully execute regardless of the browser's underlying platform.
 What we believe works in our favor is the significant overlap of neural network operations and algorithms across all popular frameworks today.
 Models available in one format are generally convertible to another with little loss.

-A Model Loader API can also be built atop a neural network API without losing the appeal in its simplicity.
-Our view is that the two APIs are complementary and not mutually exclusive to each other; however we must start with the neural network API to ensure cross-platform interoperability, a cornerstone of the web platform.
+A Model Loader API can also be built atop a Web Neural Network API without losing the appeal in its simplicity.
+Our view is that the two APIs are complementary and not mutually exclusive to each other; however we must start with the Web Neural Network API to ensure cross-platform interoperability, a cornerstone of the web platform.

 An explainer for the Model Loader API can be found [here](https://github.com/webmachinelearning/model-loader/blob/master/explainer.md).